CalebLaping0908/scrum-and-coke/journals/liz_gonzalez.md

+## February 27, 2023

+- Today I worked on finishing up the form to be able to create a task on the frontend, as well as created a foreign key on the tasks table to access 5 different possible statuses they could be

+We created a status table in the database, which is a foreign key to the task table under "status".
+We figured out how to insert 5 preset values for the status table.
+We wanted to be able to keep track of the status of each task, which will be one of the 5 following options: Backlog, To Do, In progress, In review, and completed, which correlates with the columns on the page where you can see your board in detail.

+To get this feature functioning, we had to create a StatusOut model, a get all method on the status repository, create a router for the statuses, and make a fetch call from our front end to get all of the statuses.
+Now, in our form to create a new task we have a select option which shows the 5 preset values, and you're able to select one of those for the task.
+The task is then saved to the database with the status property set to the value selected on the form.

+Today was challenging in a great way.
+We really got to harness our problem solving skills to come up with a solution to get the outcome we wanted.
+We had to figure out how to have data already be hard-coded into our app, since we didn't want the values of statuses to come from user input.
+We ran a migration which directly inserted the values into the statuses table in our database.
+Today was a big success!!!

 ## February 23, 2023

 - Today, Todd and I worked on finishing up backend authentication.
 After that, I worked on creating the frontend React components for creating a new board, and viewing a list of all boards.